enonnai/CV/README.md

 - Ruby, Rails, Javascript, Node.js, Angular.js
 - Rspec, Jasmine, Mocha

+Feel free to check my blog about my Maker's journey at https://enonnai.wordpress.com/.

 #### DPSI (Diploma in Public Service Interpreting) - Online course (2014)

 - Learn and understand the English legal system, as well as the legal system of Other Language country